UW-HRC/uw-hrc.github.io/officers/responsibilities.md

 hidden: true
 ---

+In addition to their officer duties, all club officers also serve as run leaders.

 <h3>President</h3>
 <p>To control the affairs of the organization on behalf of the members and organize and preside over officer meetings.
 These responsibilities include creating meeting agendas and facilitating communication throughout the club.</p>